-- We offer customized copyright education (presentations, workshops, etc.) for university groups, including faculty, staff, and students.
-(Please email us to request this.)
+We offer public workshops on copyright.
+We also offer customized copyright education (presentations, workshops, etc.) for university groups, including faculty, staff, and students.
+Please email us to request this.

 Although we provide information and education about copyright, we are not able to provide legal advice.

-Note that some copyright-related issues are handled elsewhere at the university:
+Some copyright-related issues are handled elsewhere at the university:

 If you have specific legal questions pertaining to the University of Michigan, please contact the Office of the General Counsel.

 If you believe your copyright has been infringed on a web site hosted by the university, please contact our DMCA agent.